Silva-Adams/Learning-Phase/README.md

 # Learning-Phase

-Practicing using github
+# An assignment where we had to build a hospital system to book patients in and make notes on them
-An assignment where we had to build a hospital system to book patients in and make notes on them There's an error log page to se what errors occure on the app.
+There's an error log page to se what errors occure on the app.
 It also has more documentation in the app to explain it further.